- Education level

 In order to register for the exam follow a standard procedure at TUGraz online

-The written exam consists of five short theoretical questions (20%), some analytical short tasks (20%) and two major analytical problems (2*30%=60%).
+The written exam consists of five theoretical questions (20%), some analytical short tasks (20%) and two major analytical problems (2*30%=60%).
 The duration is three hours.
 The copies of some previous exams are provided here to help you to prepare.
 You can download them here.

 It is agreed that the following material is allowed during the exam:

 - A simple calculator.
 Alphanumerical calculators (such as TI-92, TI-89, TI Voyage and similar) are NOT allowed!